jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 Now given an **article/github repository** - you can get a **summary** very fast and decide if its worth exploring further.
 [Here you have such **script**.](https://github.com/JAlcocerT/Scrap_Tools/tree/main/FireCrawl/Z_UseCase3-Artic%26GHRepos)
 {{< /callout >}}

-### Other Ways

-FireCrawl is not giving me the juice of the offers, as [seen during Scrap-Tools Tests](https://github.com/JAlcocerT/Scrap_Tools/tree/main/FireCrawl/Z_Scrap_PracujOffer)

-But... it can be done with [**OpenAI+Pure parsed HTML**](https://gitlab.com/fossengineer1/cv-check/-/tree/main/Scrap_Pracuj_Offer?ref_type=heads)

-Using [OpenAI API](https://github.com/openai/openai-python) seems to be a reliable way when the web structure is not changing too much.

 ### Crawl4AI